 - Coffee with Blackcurrant & Almond

-If you have tried this flourless orange cake recipe please give it a rating below.
+If you have tried this Italian iced coffee recipe please give it a rating below.
 Don’t forget to share your creations with me on Instagram too - I love to hear how you've got along.
 Use #littlesugarsnaps and tag me @jane_littlesugarsnaps.

 Caffè shakerato (Italian Iced espresso)